alankrantas/pxt-DHT11_DHT22/README.md

 My code are based on [MonadnockSystems/pxt-dht11](https://github.com/MonadnockSystems/pxt-dht11) but improved the pin pull-up time calculating method.

-So far my both PCB version sensors worked well and gave pretty consistent readings (the humidity level is a bit lower from my BME280 sensor though).
-I have two 4-pin DHT11s as well (found in my office), but only one of them gave more or less currect reading sometimes.
+So far my both PCB version sensors worked well and gave consistent readings (the humidity level is a bit lower from my BME280 sensor though).
+I have two 4-pin DHT11s as well (found in my office), but only one of them gave more or less correct reading sometimes.
 I am not sure if any of they are already damaged or not.

 I also gave up the checksum data because my DHT22 always gave wrong checksums even though the humidity/temperature data looks legit.
-(My DHT11 always gave correct checksums.)
+My DHT11 always gave correct checksums.